 Maitake mushroom, or Grifola frondosa in Latin, is an edible mushroom with both nutritional and medicinal properties.
 The mushroom grows in dying or dead hardwood trees, particularly maples and oaks.

-It is a very distinct-looking tan brown to gray mushroom.
+It is a very distinct-looking tan-brown-to-gray mushroom.
 Also known as hen-of-the-woods, the cluster of mushrooms resembles the ruffled feathers of a hen sitting in the forest.

 - High blood pressure

-- High cholesterol in the blood
+- High blood cholesterol

 - Cancer and side effects of chemotherapy